Kowrisaan11/Smartphone-Image-Super-Resolution/README.md

 # Smartphone-Image-Super-Resolution

-Here, we developed a Super Resolution Generative Adversarial Network (SRGAN) to enhance the quality of Smartphone Images.
+Here, we developed an ESRGAN (Enhanced Super-Resolution Generative Adversarial Network) to enhance the quality of Smartphone Images.
 While using our model for the first time, training should be done.

 **Ensure that necessary Python libraries are installed:**